MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/3-Guided-project/6-Exercise 5.md

     // See https://aka.ms/teams-ai-library to learn more about the Teams AI library. import { Application, ActionPlanner, OpenAIModel, PromptManager, DefaultConversationState, TurnState } from "@microsoft/teams-ai";
     ```
-1. In the file *src/app.ts*, add `ProjectInformation` interface and `ApplicationTurnState` definition.
+1. In the file *src/app.ts* before the section *Create AI components*,  add `ProjectInformation` interface and `ApplicationTurnState` definition.
     ```typescript
     // Register project information item related handlers interface ProjectInformation {